 – Homepage : You have max.
 10 seconds to draw the attention of a visitor and to catch them.
 The first 25 to 50 words in 2 or 3 lines is the first impression of your site and has to make a visitor curious.
 If not, they vanish and hop to another website.

-– KISS ( Keep it Short & Simple ) is important in the main menu, follow up of pages and site routing. *Remember that on tablets and cell phones that menu is displayed seperate in a small “drop down” list.
+– KISS ( Keep It Short & Simple ) is important in the main menu, follow up of pages and site routing. *Remember that on tablets and cell phones that menu is displayed separate in a small “drop down” list.
 So keep it to the point and small for those compact screens.

 – Footer : If you have one, put all juridical fuzz in that.
 Otherwise make a special page for this, that can also be a sub page of the “Contact” page, if your main menu is “overcrowded”.

 – Search bar : If you have one, take care that it’s activated and works properly.

 – All links on your site should open as an external tab.
 With that your site page remains open in a tab and that gives your visitor the chance to easily return to the page of your site where they came from.

 – About the links itself : Make sure those links are “easy clickable“, which means that enough space around a link is needed.
 Especially on small touch screens where people use their fingers in stead of a mouse arrow, this is important.
 Nothing so much annoying as being directed to another website than you prefer.
 A site must be user friendly, right ? *To be honest, I made the mistake myself on the home page and fixed that after testing my site on a smart phone.
 Tip : Using small clickable buttons of thumbnail size is an advantage on responsive sites, which most of them are these days.

 – Some web designers make use of link buttons everywhere.
 It’s a choice, but if you do, than apply them consistently on all pages of your site, to make visitors get used to that and not confused.
 It shouldn’t look silly btw. , in some cases it can be too much.